What is Capital Gains Tax?

 If you are selling a property that isn’t your main residence you will be subject to a CGT rate of 18% for the gains that fall within your Basic Rate Tax Band and 28% for the gain that falls above this.

-Its also important to know that from 6th April 2020 you must pay the tax you owe to HMRC within 30 days of the sale.
+Its also important to know that from 6th April 2020 you must pay the tax you owe to HMRC within 60 days of selling the UK property or land (if the completion date was on or after 27 October 2021).
 If you fail to pay within this timeframe you could incur interest and penalty charges on the tax owed.

 Is there Capital Gains Tax on inherited property?